 It’s often described as the “Matterhorn” of Namibia because of its shape, and the highest peak is about 700m above the desert floor below.
 Spitzkoppe is a beautiful natural feature that highlights Namibia’s diversity and uniqueness.
-The mountains are brilliantly coloured and rise abruptly out of the surrounding plains and are visible from great distances away.
+The mountains are brilliantly coloured and rise abruptly out of the surrounding plains, and are visible from great distances away.
 It is considered to be an ‘’island mountain’’.
-Sunsets are spectacular, the rocks change colour on a spectrum from gold to purple.
+Sunsets are spectacular, and the rocks change colour on a spectrum from gold to purple.
 Overnighting at Spitzkoppe is breathtaking because it is one of the country’s most exceptional stargazing locations.

-The dry winter months are particularly good; this is because there are no clouds, and the crisp winter air makes for clear viewing.
+The dry winter months are excellent because there are no clouds, and the crisp winter air makes for clear viewing.
 Some of the star constellations that can be seen in the Southern African night skies during the winter months are the Southern Cross, Scorpio, Orion, Leo and Great Square of Pegasus.
 Camping at Spitzkoppe, breathing the peace and tranquillity of this place with the peaks as a backdrop, is something unforgettable.
-The typical Spitzkoppe activity is hiking and rock climbing.
-There is a wide range of hiking trails which vary in length and duration, depending on how much time you have.
+The typical Spitzkoppe activity is a hiking and rock climbing.
+Spitzkoppe offers a wide range of hiking trails that vary in length and duration.
 All the routes need to be done with a guide that can be booked at the reception close to the gate upon arrival.
 There are also trails for experienced climbers.

 The most accessible and practised trails by daily visitors (the same we did) are the small bushman paradise and bushman paradise.

 Small bushman paradise

 It is a cave with one of the finest collections of ancient rock art in Namibia, reachable in only a few minutes walk.
-Here, you can see some artworks painted centuries ago including a giraffe, hippos, rhinos and even human figures.
+Here, some artworks were painted centuries ago, including a giraffe, hippos, rhinos, and even human figures.